-Aaron has been the recipient of the Nancy B. and Nicholas J. Perrini Award for Outstanding Performance in Composition with his piece Perseverance.
-He has been a finalist in the Eight Strings and a Whistle Composer’s Competition with his composition Broken.
-Recently, he has been a winner of the Composer’s Concordance “Generations” Composer Competition with his composition re-act-ion, earning a premiere in NYC.
+As a composer, Aaron has been the recipient of the Nancy B. and Nicholas J. Perrini Award for Outstanding Performance in Composition with his piece Perseverance.
+Aaron has been a winner of the Composer’s Concordance “Generations” Composer Competition with his composition re-act-ion, earning a premiere in NYC by the Emerald Trio, and a finalist in the Eight Strings and a Whistle Composer’s Competition with his composition Broken.

 As a performer, Aaron has been an active trumpet player, filling roles such as lead trumpet in Capital University’s Big Band and as Principal trumpet in both Capital University’s Symphonic Winds and Symphony Orchestra.
 As a soloist, Aaron has been a finalist in the Capital University Conservatory of Music's Concerto Competition performing John Williams’ Concerto for Trumpet and Orchestra.

-As an educator, Aaron has served in multiple teaching roles from private trumpet lessons to marching band coach to music theory tutoring.
+As an educator, Aaron has served in multiple teaching roles including private trumpet lessons, marching band coach, and music theory tutoring.
 He is currently a Teaching Artist Intern with the Baltimore Symphony Orchestra’s OrchKids program, teaching at a Baltimore City elementary and middle school.

 As a researcher, Aaron has found interest in exploring cultural identity in Estonian music, presenting his paper titled, “The Fluid Glocality of Estonian Music Identity: Examining the Nation’s Past and Helena Tulve” at the 2025 National Conference on Undergraduate Research (NCUR).
 In November of 2025, Aaron presented his paper, “Tõnu Kõrvits’ Musical Offering: Elegies of Thule as a Vessel for the Preservation and Flourishing of the Estonian Musical Tradition” at the Lithuanian Composers Union’s 25th international conference, "Principles of Music Composing.
 Phenomenon of Synthesis."